 - 1. Compare the same sound and same settings with two different units to make sure that sound is actually distorted.
-If abnormal, replace the speaker assembly. - 2.
-Check the speaker cable.
-If damaged, replace the speaker assembly. - Replace the logic board.
+Try resetting PRAM. - 2.
+Try reseating the speaker cable connections. - 3.
+Examine speaker and cable for damage.
+Replace speaker assembly, if damaged. - 4.
+Replace the audio board. - 5.
+Replace the audio flex from speaker to main logic board. - 6.
+Replace the logic board.